Home > Index > K

 Kontor

-Two-player (optional four-player partnership which does not seem to work well) card game set in the waterways of Amsterdam.
+Two-player tile-layer using cards set in the waterways of Amsterdam.
 The important thing is to use all of the advanced rules.
 It seems the publisher was hoping to position this game for a wide market (which didn't work), but for experienced game players, it doesn't get interesting unless all of the rules are used.
 I suspect that a lot of the early comments on the game only used the basic rules and were disappointed to find what is basically a kid-level game.
-But if the full rules are used, the game looks nice and is quite challenging actually, especially the tactic of running the other player out of cash. [variant] [Spiele aus Timbuktu]
+But if the full rules are used, the game looks nice and is quite challenging actually, especially the tactic of running the other player out of cash.
+There are also four-player partnership rules that don't work out very well.
+Usually such games work because there is a set hand and each partner knows what role to play, but here either player can take on either role and also the hand is changing all the time.
+It's chaos, and not the "good kind".
+[Two vs. Two Games]

 Konzern